elijahmanda/elijahmanda/README.md

 # About Me

 Welcome to my GitHub profile!
-I'm an advanced programmer with expertise in Python, C, C++, and Rust.
+I'm an programmer with expertise in Python, C, C++, and Rust.
 My work spans various domains including Natural Language Processing (NLP), Artificial Intelligence (AI), Computational Science, and Automation.
 I am passionate about developing innovative solutions and tackling complex problems in these fields.

 ## Skills